President Trump releases farewell message on eve of White House departure

 "As I prepare to hand power over to a new administration at noon on Wednesday, I want you to know that the movement we started is only just beginning," he said.

-Other accomplishments the president noted were the creation of the Space Force, the first launch of astronauts aboard an American rocket since the end of the Space Shuttle program more than a decade ago, the slayings of Iranian Gen. Qassem Soleimani and ISIS leader Abu Bakr al-Baghdadi.
+Other accomplishments the president noted were the creation of the Space Force, the first launch of astronauts aboard an American rocket since the end of the Space Shuttle program more than a decade ago, and the slayings of Iranian Gen. Qassem Soleimani and ISIS leader Abu Bakr al-Baghdadi.

 "I am especially proud to be the first president in decades who has started no new wars," he said.
 "Above all, we have reasserted that in America, the government answers to the people."

-Trump also doubled down on his populist message and praised everday Americans.
+Trump also doubled down on his populist message and praised everyday Americans.

 "I did not seek the easiest course, by far it was actually the most difficult," he said.
 "I took on the tough battles, the hardest fights, the most difficult choices, because that's what you elected me to do."